somexpert/linux-setup/README.md

 - [ ] Atom
 - [ ] Chrome
 - [ ] Make symlinks to dotfiles instead of copying them
+- [ ] Figure out a system for having a file or multiple files for local-only configs (aliases, vars, etc)
 - [ ] Make options for limiting scope of setup script